kubernetes-sigs/gateway-api/site-src/v1alpha2/api-types/gatewayclass.md

 ...
 status:
   conditions:
-  - type: Admitted
+  - type: Accepted
     status: False
     ...
 ```

-A new `GatewayClass` will start with the `Admitted` condition set to
+A new `GatewayClass` will start with the `Accepted` condition set to
 `False`.
 At this point the controller has not seen the configuration.
 Once the
 controller has processed the configuration, the condition will be set to
 `True`: